Elvis10ten/notes/src/books/2025-1a-nand-to-tetris.md

 6. if (no) then out = !out else out = out
 ```

 > It may be instructive to describe the thought process that led to the design of this particular ALU.
 First, we made a list of all the primitive operations that we wanted our computer to be able to perform.
-Next, we used backward reasoning to figure out how x, y, and out can be manipulated in binary fashion in order to carry out the desired operations.
+Next, we used backward reasoning to figure out how `x`, `y`, and `out` can be manipulated in binary fashion in order to carry out the desired operations.
 These processing requirements, along with our objective to keep the ALU logic as simple as possible, have led to the design decision to use six control bits, each associated with a straightforward binary operation.

 ```hdl
 /**